introducing

 You open Claude or ChatGPT, you type a prompt, you get something useful.
 You draft an email, you brainstorm a launch, you sort out a tricky client message.
 You've been doing this for months.

 But here's what's actually happening.
 Every time you open a new chat, you're starting from scratch.
 You re-explain your business, your audience, your offers, your tone.
 The good outputs disappear when you close the tab.
 The structure you keep meaning to build never quite gets built.
-And the work piles up in twenty different places: a Google Doc here, a Notion page there, a folder full of half-finished templates, three browser tabs you're scared to close.
+And the work piles up in twenty different places: a Google Doc here, a Notion page there, a folder full of half-finished templates, the forty-seven browser tabs you're scared to close.

 You know there's a better way to do this.
 You just haven't had the time, the energy, or the brain space to build it.